 In addition to his teaching, Donnelly has served in various leadership roles, including associate dean of the faculty and Core Curriculum director.
 He begins his role as chair of the faculty on July 1, 2019.

-Text of the Harvey Mudd Prize citation awarded to Donnelly:
+Text of the Henry T. Mudd Prize citation awarded to Donnelly

 For his exemplary service to Harvey Mudd College spanning over two decades, during which he has served with integrity, collegiality and expertise;